AccursedGalaxy/discord-history-bot/README.md

 - Go 1.21 or higher
 - A Discord Bot Token
-- Proper bot permissions set up
+- A Discord server with proper permissions

 ## Installation